University of Vermont Historic Preservation Program

 Class and Date

-26. Tuesday, November 27th: Arts and Crafts and the American Bungalow
+27. Tuesday, November 28th: Arts and Crafts and the American Bungalo.

-27. Thursday, November 29th: Art Deco and Streamlined Moderne
+28. Thursday, November 30th: Art Deco and Sfreamlined Moderne

 COURSE INFORMATION

 EXAMINATIONS.
 A mid-term examination and a final examination will be given during the semester.
 Both exams will consist of slide identifications and essay questions requiring comparative architectural analysis of buildings.
-Graduate students will be given an additional essay questions to meet college curriculum requirements.
 There will be no make-up exams unless a student presents a bona fide reason for missing the regularly scheduled exam.

 PAPERS.
-Two papers, each no more than 1000 words in length and based upon criteria distributed by the instructor, will be required.
+For undergraduate students, two papers, each 1500 words in length and based upon criteria distributed by the instructor as a handout, will be required.
 Papers must be typed and double-spaced and include illustrations.
 The first paper focuses on building descriptions, the second on architectural analysis.
 Due dates are marked on the syllabus.
 Illustrations are required and should be neatly mounted and clearly identified.
 Follow the format for footnotes and bibliography given in the Chicago Manual of Style.
-Grades will be lowered by one point for each twenty-four hour period that the paper is late.
+Grades will be lowered by one point for each twenty-four-hour period that the paper is late.
+In addition to those two papers, graduate students are also required to research the work of any architect practicing in Vermont during any period and to prepare a paper four pages in length, double spaced, providing a biographical sketch of that architect and analyzing his or her important works.
+Research should rely on digitized newspapers and archival sources.

 BIBLIOGRAPHY.
 A bibliography of readings for further study on each of the lecture topics will also be distributed to students.
 This list should be considered as a beginning point for research concerning the topics identified and should be consulted during selection and preparation of the papers.

 SLIDE IMAGES.
 Students may be asked to identify the buildings, dates of construction, and architects contained in the schedule of slides posted on the course web page.
 The address is www.uvm.edu/~rmccullo.
 A complete schedule of all slides presented during class periods will also be distributed in hard-copy form as a note-taking aid.
-However, only those images contained on the web page will be required material.
+However, only those images contained on the web page will be used on examinations.